bpraak/IMG/README.md

 8.)
 Clicking on the title or icon of a post opens a tab on a new page with details of that post.

 9.)
+The Downnload Counter also works fine.

+10.)
 The design is totally responsive and the side navigation bar hides into the three stripes icon.

- A live hosted version of my website is present here - "
+ A live hosted version of my website is present here - "endgem.epizy.com"